toa-io/comq/readme.md

 > Typically, the value of `group` refers to the name of a microservice running in multiple
 > instances.

-If the `group` is `undefined` or omitted, a unique value is generated and the queue is declared as exclusive.
+If the `group` is `undefined` or omitted, a queue for the Consumer is asserted as exclusive with auto-generated name.

 ### Example